 Lastly, but certainly not the least of all recipes are Perfect Hard Boiled Eggs.
 I swear by this recipe for perfect eggs and guarantee eggs that peel easily even with same-day-fresh eggs from my backyard chickens.
 And once you perfectly boil those eggs, why not try this Jalapeno Deviled Egg recipe for a must-have Easter appetizer.

 I hope you’ll find some or all of these recipes helpful as you plan your Easter dinner recipe this week.
-Stay tuned for the best Easter dessert recipes next.
-You won’t want to miss it, I promise.
+And oh by the way, I didn’t forget about what to make for dessert.
+Here’s a collection of some of my favorite Easter dessert recipes, too.